Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Introduction

 \section{Introduction}

+This paper is devoted to the construction of a higher dimensional generalization of Borcea-Voisin Calabi-Yau threefolds.
+This work is motivated by the limited range of examples of Calabi-Yau manifolds in dimensions at least 4 which are neither complete intersection in projective spaces nor hypersurfaces in toric space.

-The first examples of mirror Calabi-Yau threefolds which are neither toric or complete intersection were constructed by C.\ Borcea (\cite{BorceaC}) and C.\ Voisin (\cite{V}).
-This construction involves a non-symplectic involutions $\gamma_{S}\colon S\to S$, $\alpha_{E}\colon E\to E$ of a $K3$ surface $S$ and an elliptic curve $E$.
-The quotient $(S\times E)/(\gamma_{S}\times \alpha_{E})$ has a resolution of singularities which is a Calabi-Yau threefold, the mirror Calabi-Yau threefold is given by the same construction using the mirror $K3$ surface.
+The first series of examples of Calabi-Yau threefolds with a mirror symmetry phenomenon were constructed independently by C.\ Borcea (\cite{BorceaC}) and C.\ Voisin (\cite{V}).
+This construction can be regarded both as a method of constructing new Calabi-Yau $3$-folds and also as a way to construct mirror pairs.
+The Borcea-Voisin construction involves a $K3$ surface $S$ and an elliptic curve $E$ equipped with a not period preserving involutions $\gamma_{S}\colon S\to S$, $\alpha_{E}\colon E\to E$, respectively.
+The quotient $(S\times E)/(\gamma_{S}\times \alpha_{E})$ has a~resolution of singularities which is a Calabi-Yau threefold.
+A mirror Calabi-Yau threefold is obtained by the same construction using a mirror $K3$ surface coming from Nikulin's classification of $K3$ surfaces with non-symplectic involution (\cite{Nikulin66}).
+Moreover Borcea shows the coherence of this construction with Batyrev's construction for hypersurfaces in toric varieties (\cite{Batyrevdual}).
+He observed that the mirror resolution should hold also in higher dimensions and worked out several cases in four and five dimension.
+Mirror symmetry for $K3$ surfaces with a non-symplectic involution was generalized to $K3$ surfaces with purely non-symplectic automorphisms (\cite{CamparinPriddis}, \cite{AMBS}).

+Various ideas have been used to give generalizations of the Borcea-Voisin construction, however not many of them giving Calabi-Yau manifold have results in mirror symmetry.
 C. Vafa and E. Witten studied similar constructions in \cite{VafaWitten} as a resolution of singularities of $(E\times E\times E)/(\ZZ_2\oplus \ZZ_2)$ and $(E\times E\times E)/(\ZZ_3\oplus \ZZ_3)$, where $E$ is an elliptic curve and $\ZZ_2$ (resp. $\ZZ_3$) acts as involution (resp. automorphism of order 3).
 This approach leads to abstract physical models studied by L. Dixon, J. Harvey, C. Vafa, E. Witten in \cite{DHVW1, DHVW2}.
-More generally, quotients of products of tori by a finite group were classified by J. Dillies, R. Donagi, A. E. Faraggi an K. Wendland in \cite{DilliesToroidal, DonagiFaraggi, DonagiWendland}.
+More generally, quotients of products of tori by an abelian extension of a~group $\ZZ_2\oplus \ZZ_2$ were classified by R. Donagi, and K. Wendland in \cite{DonagiWendland}.
+Calabi-Yau threefolds arising via this construction include Vafa-Witten threefolds, Borcea-Voisin threefolds and Schoen's threefolds (\cite{Schoen}).